Searching ...

 Lancaster County Population

-The latest data puts the county’s residential population at 96,016 as of April 2020, a 20% growth in new residents.
+The latest data puts the county’s residential population at 104,544 as of 2024.
+The April 2020 Census found the county had a 20% growth in new residents.
 Historically, the number of people living in Lancaster County has grown since the 1970s, but the 2020 Census report exceeds the 2030 projection of 83,940.

 Demographically, the age bracket with the most number of residents was the 45-to-49-year-old group.
 According to the US Census Bureau, the average age of a Lancaster County resident was 42.1 years old.